aimhigherweb/iec_website/content/what-we-do/strabismus.md

 ---
 Each eye has 6 external muscles (know as the extraocular muscles) which control the movement and position of the two eyes.
 To maintain clear and single vision, the muscles and the nerves controlling these muscles must work together.

 **Strabismus**, also known as a turned eye or squint, is a condition where the two eyes do not align properly when looking at a target.
-It affects 2-4% of all children in Australia and can be classified by whether the eyes turn inwards (esotropia), outwards (exotropia), upwards (hypertropia) or downwards (hypotropia) (1).
-They can also be classified by whether the eye turn occurs all the time (constant) or some of the time (intermittent) and whether it affects one eye (unilateral) or both eyes (alternating/bilateral).
+It affects 2-4% of all children in Australia and can be classified by whether the eye turns inwards (esotropia), outwards (exotropia), upwards (hypertropia) or downwards (hypotropia).<sup>1</sup> They can also be classified by whether the eye turn occurs all the time (constant) or some of the time (intermittent) and whether it affects one eye (unilateral) or both eyes (alternating/bilateral).<sup>1</sup>

 ![](/uploads/strabismus1.jpg)

-Strabismus can affect many aspects of life both educationally and general activities in daily life therefore early diagnosis is crucial (2,3).
-For example, young children may develop an avoidance to reading leading to poor academic performance (4).
+Strabismus can affect many aspects of life including education, hand-eye coordination, social development and other general activities in daily life making early intervention crucial.<sup>2,3</sup> For example, young children may develop an avoidance to reading which could cause poor academic performance.<sup>4</sup>

 # Causes

 Strabismus is uncommon in the first 3-6 months of life and usually relates to how a child’s eye muscles are controlled by the brain.
 Turned eyes usually present between the ages of 1 to 4.
 The common causes of strabismus in children include:

-* Uncorrected refractive error or eye prescription (particularly high long-sightedness).
-This leads to the eyes over focusing and subsequently resulting in a strabismus
+* Uncorrected refractive error or eye prescription (particularly high long-sightedness) causing the muscles that focus and direct the eyes to overexert themselves
 * Excessive nerve stimulation of the muscles controlling eye movements
-* Other rare causes include certain medical conditions or muscular issues
+* Other less common causes including certain medical conditions or muscular issues

-Furthermore, it is important to consider a child’s genetics as a family history of strabismus can increase the risk of a child developing a strabismus (5).
+Furthermore, it is important to consider a child’s genetics as a family history of strabismus can increase the risk of developing the condition.<sup>5</sup>

 In adults, the main causes of strabismus include thyroid problems and various types of cardiovascular disease.
 As most types of strabismus in adults are acquired, proper management often includes ruling out these possible causes.